Shopify/krane/README.md

 You can add additional variables using the `--bindings=BINDINGS` option.
 For example, `kubernetes-deploy my-app cluster1 --bindings=color=blue,size=large` will expose `color` and `size` in your templates.

+### Customizing behaviour with annotations

+- `kubernetes-deploy.shopify.io/timeout-override-seconds` (any resource): Override the tool's hard timeout for one specific resource.
+Value must be a positive number of seconds (digits only).

 ### Running tasks at the beginning of a deploy